niranjanphatak/pull_request_review/README.md

-# 🔍 AI-Powered Code Review System
+# 🛡️ CodeGuard - AI-Powered Code Review & Analysis

-GitLab MR & GitHub PR review system with AI-powered analysis and professional dashboard.
+AI-powered code review and quality analysis system for GitLab, GitHub, and any Git repository.

 ## ✨ Features